UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 [Table of Contents](README.md)

+---

-# Pre-requisit knowledge / reading
+# Pre-requisite knowledge / reading
 It is assumed the reader is familiar with XML elements, attributes and namespaces.
 If not, don't feel bad - there are some very well written and concise tutorials here.
 Do yourself a big favour and read these before embarking on Xamarin Forms!
 It won't take long.

 - [XML Elements](https://www.w3schools.com/xml/xml_elements.asp)